LuaLS/luarocks-build-addon/README.md

 ## Supported environment variables

 > [!NOTE]
 > The path separator used in these examples is `;`, but may change based on `package.config`, a.k.a. the operating system.
-If path-list variables are included in a rockspec, split the declarations by platform.

 - `LLSADDON_LUARCPATH="$path1;$path2;..."`: a list of paths indicating which `.luarc.json`-style files to modify when installing the addon.
 - `LLSADDON_VSCSETTINGSPATH="$path1;$path2;..."`: a list of paths indicating which `.vscode/settings.json`-style files to modify when installing the addon.